 Home Gardens

 Many invasive species found in our natural areas come from gardens.
 Groundcovers like English Ivy and Periwinkle can easily spread from your backyard to cover the forest floor or climb and strangle native trees.
 Other invasive plants found in Hamilton, like Burning Bush and Goutweed came from gardens through seed transport by birds or cuttings thrown into natural areas.
-These, and many others are still sold in garden centres.
+These, and many others, are still sold in garden centres.
 Luckily, native gardens and plants are becoming more popular, and many local garden centres are meeting the increasing demand for native species.
 In addition to lowering the risk of invasive species spreading, native plants also do a better job at supporting local species of birds, insects, and pollinators.
 Whenever possible, plant native!

 Boat Cleaning

 There are many other ways to help prevent the spread of invasive species.
 Regularly cleaning your hiking and walking clothes, cleaning the bottom of your boots after hiking, properly disposing of unwanted garden plants, and educating yourself and others can all help prevent the spread!
+The Hamilton Conservation Authority has begun installing boot brush stations at several of our conservation areas.
+Making use of these stations will help prevent new species from arriving in our natural areas and keep seeds or plant parts where they are already found, limiting the spread of invasive species.